Associate Geological Engineer

-Working and playing in the natural world is his way of life, Morgan says.
-When he’s not working, he enjoys hiking, camping and gardening—or any outdoor activity he can share with his wife, daughters, and other family members.
+Working and playing in the natural world is a way of life for Morgan.
+When he’s not working, Morgan enjoys hiking, camping, boating and gardening—or any outdoor activity he can share with his wife, daughters, and other family members.

 - “Development of the SP-SSA International Terminal, Vietnam,” Morgan McArthur, co-author, Ports 2010